Islanded in a Stream of Stars: Production

 Director Frank Darabont, helmer of the motion picture adaptations of The Shawshank Redemption and The Green Mile, as well as a major fan of the re-imagined Battlestar Galactica series, was originally slated to direct "Islanded in a Stream of Stars," but was forced to withdraw due to scheduling conflicts.

 Deleted scenes

 A number of scenes were omitted for time.
 There was at least one scene of Galen Tyrol in the brig, having confessed to his actions in the previous episode.
 An extended cut of the episode is available on the season 4.5 DVD.

+Reception

 Ratings

 "Islanded in a Stream of Stars" was seen by 1.568 million viewers (live viewing plus same day digital video recorder viewing), about 100,000 fewer viewers than for the previous episode.